MaximeRobion/workout_app/README.md

 Tech todo
 - [] Test last performance
 - [] Test series (fixtures and system test)
+- [] Use form partial for series edit

 v1
 - [] "you should charge up" algorithm on last_performance: all reps > 10, and total superior from 2 last times